 There are a few common issues that come up when baking bagels.

-- Dough is too wet / too dry: After you knead the dough, it should be fairly sturdy and not sticky.
+- Dough is too wet / too dry: After you knead the dough, it should be fairly sturdy (but not hard) and not sticky.
 If the dough is too wet, add 1 Tablespoon flour at a time until the dough smooths out.
 If the dough is too dry, add 1 Tablespoon water at a time until you can make a smooth dough.

 - Bagels look shaggy after baking: If your bagels are looking shaggy and not smooth after baking, the dough was not kneaded for long enough.
 Make sure to knead until you have a smooth dough!